BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Our Model

-Each training job has an associated \emph{job size} that is defined as the amount of training progress that must be made for the model to reach a desired level of accuracy.
-In practice, we measure job size as a training job's run time on a single GPU.
+To minimize notation, we largely limit our description of the model to the case of a homogeneous cluster; we introduce additional notation when we get to the case of a heterogeneous cluster in Section \ref{sec:hetero}.
+We model the GPU rental problem from the perspective of a \emph{customer} who submits a stream of ML training jobs to be run in the cloud.
+Unlike prior work, which makes highly restrictive assumptions such as a Poisson arrival process, our model makes very few assumptions about the workload and system.
+This allows our results to apply across a wide range of real-world scenarios.

-We assume the customer has $M$ different types (classes) of training jobs, each corresponding to a different combination of model and training data source.
-Let $X_i$ be a random variable denoting the size of a type-$i$ job.
-We assume that type-$i$ jobs follow the same size distribution, but do not assume job sizes are independent from one another.
+\subhead{Training jobs.} We abstractly view each training job as being associated with some \emph{inherent work} that quantifies the statistical progress required for the model to reach a desired level of accuracy.
+The customer has $M$ classes of training jobs, each corresponding to a different combination of model and training data source.
+We use random variable $X_i$ to denote the inherent work of a type-$i$ job.
+The inherent work of different jobs is \emph{not necessarily independent.}